你好 Ni Hao, Little Global Citizen!

 Knowing Mandarin helps students and travelers explore China’s fascinating culture–known over many millennia for its remarkable contributions in art, textiles, technology, cuisine, holiday traditions, spiritual life and philosophy, literature, and more.
 Papermaking, printing, porcelain, silk, tea, gunpowder, the compass, seismograph, kite, umbrella, and toothbrush are just a few things invented in China that are part of our everyday lives!
 Today, China’s enormous economic influence makes Mandarin an excellent choice for entry into the global job market.
 It’s also one of the 6 official languages of the United Nations.

 And here’s a bonus!
 Studies suggest that learning Chinese actually builds brainpower by using both brain hemispheres!

-Carousel of Languages is New York City’s premier foreign language program for infants, toddlers, and schoolchildren.
+Carousel of Languages is New York City’s premier early childhood foreign language program.
+We offer online Mandarin classes for kids, specializing in lessons for infants, toddlers, and young schoolchildren.
 Our holistic philosophy, research-backed methodology, and acclaimed proprietary curriculum, Carousel Teaching System®, provide the proven cognitive, creative, and academic benefits of early exposure to more than one language.

-Building on 20 years of classroom success, our new remote program offers young students the very best in distance learning.
-Specially designed for very young students, our online sessions faithfully recreate Carousel’s signature warm, engaging, multisensory approach with brief, age-appropriate interval lessons, multiple times per week.
+Building on 20 years of classroom success, our new online Mandarin lessons offer young students the very best in distance learning.
+Specially designed for very young students, our online classes faithfully recreate Carousel’s signature warm, engaging, multisensory approach with brief, age-appropriate interval lessons, multiple times per week.

 Give your child a passport to Global Citizenship–join the Carousel family today!